sdkman/sdkman-cli/CONTRIBUTING.md

 The [GitHub Issue Tracker](https://github.com/sdkman/sdkman-cli/issues/new) provides templates for required informations.

-**Unfortunately we might simply close any Github Issues that has not followed the requested template.**
+**Unfortunately we might simply close any Github Issues that have not followed the requested template.**

 ### Pull Requests